victorfeijo/dotfiles/README.md

 # dotfiles
 My setup

-Use Vundle to install vim plugins
+Use Plug to install neovim plugins